 Following the completion of this offering, our outstanding share capital will consist of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares.
 Mr. Kerry Xuefeng Chen, our founder, chairman and chief executive officer, will beneficially own all of our issued Class C ordinary shares and will be able to exercise approximately 43.4% of the total voting power of our issued and outstanding share capital immediately following the completion of this offering, assuming that the underwriters do not exercise their over-allotment option.
 JD.com Development Limited will beneficially own all of our issued Class B ordinary shares and will be able to exercise approximately 35.6% of the total voting power of our issued and outstanding share capital immediately following the completion of this offering, assuming that the underwriters do not exercise their over-allotment option.
 Holders of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares have the same rights other than voting and conversion rights.
 Each holder of Class A ordinary shares is entitled to one vote per share, each holder of Class B ordinary shares is entitled to three votes per share and each holder of Class C ordinary shares is entitled to fifteen votes per share on all matters submitted to them for a vote.
-Our Class A ordinary shares, Class B ordinary shares and Class C ordinary shares vote together as a single class on all matters submitted to a vote of our shareholders, except as may otherwise be required by law.
-Each of the Class B ordinary shares and Class C ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares under any circumstances.
-Class B ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares under any circumstances.
-Class B ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares under any circumstances.
-Class B ordinary shares are not convertible into Class B ordinary shares or Class C ordinary s
+Our Class A ordinary shares, Class B ordinary shares and Class C ordinary shares are not lease C ordinary shares and Class C ordinary shares and Class C ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares under any circumstances.
+Class B ordinary shares are not convertible into Class C ordinary shares are not convertible into Class C ordinary shares, and vice versa.

-Per ADS Total Initial public offering price \$ 14.00 \$227,262,000 Underwriting discounts and commissions(1) \$ 0.98(2) \$ 13,948,340(4) Proceeds, before expenses, to us \$ 13.02(3) \$213,313,660(4)
+Per ADS Total

+Initial public offering price \$ \$

+Underwriting discount(1) \$ \$

+Proceeds, before expenses, to us \$ \$

-(1) See "Underwriting" for additional information regarding underwriting compensation.
+1) See "Underwriting" for additional information regarding underwriting compensation.